krzysdz/mps-proj-polynomial/docs/report.md

 Output:

-- the output is written to the SD card (card must be formatted using FAT filesystem and use MBR)
+- the output is written to the SD card (the card must be formatted using FAT filesystem and use MBR)
 - SD card is required for operation, if it is missing or does not work with SPI the core halts and requires reset
-- the output is formatted as if it was limited to two lines sixteen characters each
+- the output is formatted as if it was limited to two sixteen-character lines
-- each solution spans two lines, it is possible that one of them is empty
+- each solution spans two lines, one of which might be blank
 - solutions are separated with a blank line
 - the file date may be wrong, because the board is not equipped with a backup battery to power RTC when power is disconnected (V\textsubscript{BAT} is connected to +3.3 V line)

-The project is written in Rust, because why not.
+The project is written in Rust, because I wanted to practise programming in Rust and I have never used Rust for embedded systems.

 ![Photo of the STM32Butterfly2 board with a ZL30PRGv2-1 programmer and wires attached to pins used as input shorted to ground on a breadboard.](img/board_with_wires.jpg)

 ## Maths

-Quadratic equations can be solved analytically, but the analytical solution requires calculating square root, which is not implemented in the `core` crate. `f32::sqrt` software implementation is available in the [`libm`](https://github.com/rust-lang/libm) crate, which is used by the `num` crate if the project is built with the `anlaytical` feature.
+Quadratic equations can be solved analytically, but the analytical solution requires calculating square root, which is not implemented in the `core` crate. `f32::sqrt` software implementation is available in the [`libm`](https://github.com/rust-lang/libm) crate, which is used by the `num` crate if the project is built with the `analytical` feature.

 By default (without the `analytical` feature) the solver uses the Newton's method to find the first solution.
 To allow complex solutions, the starting point must have an imaginary component, so the algorithm starts with $x_0 = 1 + 1i$.
 Stop criterion is defined as $(|x_n - x_{n-1}|) < \epsilon^2$ with $\epsilon^2 = 1 \times 10^{-10}$.
 To make sure that the computations don't take too long, the loop is executed at most 100 times.
 Because of such numerical solution, the stop criterion might not be satisfied within the the allowed number of iterations and a solution might not be found.